-That’s because your ads might be designed to encourage people to visit a website.
+That’s because your ads might be designed to encourage people to visit a website or social media conversion.

 But, if your website is not optimized for conversions, then it’s not going to turn website visitors into leads or customers.

 Always remember to be thorough in your approach.
-You’ll know that your website is a problem when your ‘CTR’ and ‘View Rates’ are high, but you’re not generating leads from your ads.
+You’ll know that your website is a problem when your ‘CTR’ and ‘View Rates’ are high, but you’re not generating leads from your pre-roll ad campaign.